abdulriyaz633/OrderManagementSystem/README.md

 # OrderManagementSystem
-an Order Management System with Rest API’s where API clients will be able to add orders, edit orders, delete orders and view orders.
+An Order Management System with Rest API’s where API clients will be able to add orders, edit orders, delete orders and view orders.
 - An order contains buyer information, order status, shipping address.
 An order can have many order items.
 Each order item has a quantity and is associated with a product.
 A